inferno-pytorch/inferno/README.md

 Got an idea?
 Awesome!
 Start a discussion by opening an issue or contribute with a pull request.

 ## Who's Who?
-As of today, this library is maintained by Nasim Rahaman and Maurice Weiler @ [Image Analysis and Learning Lab](https://hci.iwr.uni-heidelberg.de/mip), [Heidelberg Collaboratory for Image Processing](https://hci.iwr.uni-heidelberg.de/).
+As of today, this library is maintained by Nasim Rahaman with sizeable contributions from Maurice Weiler and Steffen Wolf @ [Image Analysis and Learning Lab](https://hci.iwr.uni-heidelberg.de/mip), [Heidelberg Collaboratory for Image Processing](https://hci.iwr.uni-heidelberg.de/).